 Bug bounty hunting crowdsources the pentesting process to great effect.
 Here, white hat hackers from all over the world work to find vulnerabilities in web apps.
 Organizations invite this attention by posting a bug bounty program on a site like HackerOne or Bugcrowd.
 Successful bug hunters will then generally receive a reward.

 Speed is frequently of the essence in bug bounty hunting.
 If you submit a potential vulnerability to an organization before your rivals can, then you'll be the one to get paid.
-Automated pentesting tools are often the fastest way to find such vulnerabilities.
+Automated penetration testing tools are often the fastest way to find such vulnerabilities.
 In this way, the software can quickly pay for itself.

 Burp Suite Professional is perfect for this type of application.
 Its state-of-the-art vulnerability scanner will not only find low-hanging fruit for you, but also allows you to expand its functionality by coding your own custom scan checks.
 This will help you to stay ahead of the competition - even if they're also running Burp Scanner.